karakun/karakun.github.io/styling-and-components.md

 This is the a notification panel

 {:.notification .is-primary}
-This is the a notification panel
+This is the a primary notification panel

 {:.notification .is-link}
-This is the a notification panel
+This is the a link notification panel

 {:.notification .is-info}
-This is the a notification panel
+This is the a info notification panel

 {:.notification .is-success}
-This is the a notification panel
+This is the a success notification panel

 {:.notification .is-warning}
-This is the a notification panel
+This is the a warning notification panel

 {:.notification .is-danger}
-This is the a notification panel
+This is the a danger notification panel

 ## Tags